halcon74/hello-world/README.md

 this sense it is similar to Gentoo which is not just another distro, but a *meta-distro*, or a *distro designer*, in which you must make all the decisions yourself and which gives you maximum flexibility.

-SCons is also good to learn what job a Gentoo (or other distro's) maintainer of a package should do in order to get the package built and installed correctly.
+SCons is also good for learning what job a Gentoo (or other distro's) maintainer of a package should do in order to get the package built and installed correctly.
 I would like to write the SCons script so that maintainers (at least Gentoo's) do not have to patch it.